WenjingHe728/SingleFamilyReturns/Readme.txt

-Run main.R to generate net yields.

-The code will save intermediary and final results to .csv files.
+Steps to run the code:
+- Open RStudio
+- setwd('D:/Dropbox/Wenjing Andrea/Single family returns')
+- source('main.R')

+The master file is 'main.R'.
+Please run this file to generate net yields.
+In 'main.R', you can modify 'include_metro_sample' to toggle on/off the inclusion of metro samples.

+Folders:

+- input data: input data after processing raw data from AHS
+- output intermediate: all output .csv files for intermediate results.
+These files may be used for debugging and plotting charts.
+- output final: final .csv files for net yields.
 The final result is net_yield_30cities.csv and net_yield_15metros.csv.
 The first covers cities from 1985 to 2014.
 The second covers 15 largest metropolitan areas from 1985 to 2020.

 Columns in the net_yield_xxx.csv file:
 - Year